 Would you like to be considered as a Nominated Charity?
 The Garden Owner’s choice of their nominated charity is often a personal decision.
 However, we are happy to make our openers aware of charities that would like to be supported.
 We do this through a special newsletter every summer.
 If you would like to be included in this mailing, please sign up to our newsletter, as we do a call out to charities in the summer for details.

 We also offer funding, up to £5,000 for projects that are concerned with the physical, mental and emotional well-being of adults and/or children across Scotland.
 These projects must be directly associated with gardens and/or gardening and clearly indicate the positive impact that they will bring to heath and wellbeing.
 We ask for a considered financial summary justifying the amount requested and assuring that the project proposed can be realistically accomplished within the proposed timeframe.
 More information about how to apply for this funding is here.

 Our core beneficiaries for money raised for openings during 2019-2023 are Queen’s Nursing Institute for Scotland, Maggie’s Centres and Perennial.
-Our Trustees will next review our choice of beneficiaries in 2022, should you wish to be in touch.
 More information about our current beneficiaries can be found here.